7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![SignerInfo digestEncryptionAlgorithm ASN Tree](Images/SignerInfodigestEncryptionAlgorithmASNTree.jpg)

-`DigestEncryptionAlgorithmIdentifier` is the field specifies the encryption algorithm the hash of modified `authenticatedAttributes` is encrypted by.
-It encompasses two fields `algorithm` and its parameters named `parameters`.
+`DigestEncryptionAlgorithmIdentifier` field specifies the encryption algorithm used to encrypt the hash of the modified `authenticatedAttributes`.
+This field includes two components: `algorithm` and its associated `parameters`.

-It consists of `algorithm` and its `parameters`.
-In our case the first one is `RSA` and the second one is `NULL`.
-We discussed about the object id of encryption algorithm before.
+It contains the `algorithm` and its `parameters`.
+In this case, the algorithm is `RSA`, and the parameter is `NULL`.
+We previously discussed the object ID of this encryption algorithm.

 ### Parsing encryptedDigest